postplayhouse/postplayhouse.com/src/routes/(app)/jobs/2025-01-17-local-actor-auditions-2025/+page.md

 ## What to Prepare

 Prepare an upbeat song.
 You may either sing acapella or bring a track to sing along with.
+You can bring your own speakers or use ours via Bluetooth.

 We will do a small dance routine, so bring comfortable clothes and shoes.
 No open toe shoes, sandals, or crocs.
 If you tap, you should bring your tap shoes!